slamice/wri/hipsters/chapter08.md

 "I just figure you should sober up before going back to your boyfriend's place."
 My heart beat in my dry throat.

+She stood, silent and confused, leaning against a thick subway beam.
 "Ok, yea that's a good idea why not."

+"Why not."
+I smiled.

-"Why naut why naut..." she teased, as I helped her up the steps.
+"Why naut why naut..." she teased, as I half helped her up the steps.

 We went to a diner and we barely chatted about nothing. he head rolled around as she sobered up, all over the table and against the booth.
 She started bored and forced a few laughs, then eventually real ones.

+We bought two coffees in a random greek diner and looked at eachother.
+Her long nose and her straight dark hair betrayed her bloodshot eyes.
+Her skin looked cold, but I wasn't about to touch it yet.

+"You work for a hedgefund."

+"I work for a hedgefund" she replied.

+"How do you like it?"

+She looked down at her coffee and then up, smiling at me.
+Her smile reached through my mouth deep into my throat, and clutched my chest further.

-An hour later she was much better, but while we were still tired, we walked down small twisted streets.
+So an hour later she was much better, but while we were still tired, we walked down small twisted streets.
 We found a stoop and rested there before it became awkward.

 She told me more about her brother, about her life on long island and when she went to Italy and Austria.
 New York City was an obvious option, she she aimed for New York.
 She flailed and writhed until she perched on a branch at a hedgefund as a junior accountant.
 She's been friends with New York all her life.